 Interview with Coda

-On 27 February, Theodora will be interviewed by ‘Coda’, the stage discussion series of the Liszt Academy Concert Centre in Budapest (Hungary).
-During the discussion, Theodora will talk about the programme of her recital of ‘Mediterranean Songs’, as well as her career and relationship with the Liszt Academy.
+Theodora is interviewed by ‘Coda’, the stage discussion series of the Liszt Academy Concert Centre in Budapest (Hungary).
+During the discussion, Theodora talks about the programme of her recent recital of ‘Mediterranean Songs’, as well as her career and relationship with the Liszt Academy.
 Read more

 coda | HUNGARY

 Bach’s B Minor Mass (BWV 232) at the Philharmonie de Paris

 The Cypriot soprano Theodora Raftis, seduces in a voice that is fresh and fruity, soft in timbre, very agile and undulates cheerfully in the clear high notes.

 Despina (Così fan tutte) with Kammeroper München, Munich

 With her great talent for acting, Theodora Raftis creates a Despina on stage who creeps into everyone’s heart as a clown-lady with a mixture of slapstick and eroticism.

 She drives the gender clichés as well as the plot: Despina (Theodora Raftis) the housemaid of Don Alfonso, has quite a lot to say about love and faithfulness and she can ‘almost resurrect’ dead people.
 Read more